c42/ruby_primer/README.md

 ## How to Contribute

 - Fork this repository.
-- Make your changes in `docs/`
 - run `bundle install && bin/rubymonk.rb` to generate the URL to your very own RubyMonk sandbox.
-- Use the generated URL to preview your work.
+- Use the generated URL to preview the contents in the sandbox.
+- Make your changes in `docs/`.
+The sandbox URL will get updated with your changes as you make them.
 - Once you are happy with your changes, send us a pull request with a clear description of changes you've done.
 - Like any other open-source project, your pull request will be reviewed and then merged.